 The CEN Solar Keymark certification scheme is recognised by the UK government as an equivalent certification scheme for solar thermal collectors.
 Please click here to be directed to the CEN Solar Keymark product database.

 PLEASE NOTE: MCS Products that have been withdrawn from certification are available for reference here.
 Installers please check this sheet on a weekly basis against your inventory to ensure your MCS products are still certified.
-Please note the last date you can register a certificate using on of the products is listed on the spreadsheet in Column I.
+Please note the last date you can register a certificate using one of the products, is listed on the spreadsheet in Column I. If a product on this list has been removed it may have been recertified by a different Certification Body, you can check by searching for the product by manufacturer and model name below.
+Please note you are only able to register the version purchased with the Certification Bodies listing.

 Please click on "More Info" to learn about the technology type and to be able to search for a MCS Certified Product